SuPPoLzZ/Python-oo-Daniel-Lasecki-school/uml/readme.md

 in the diagrams above

--- denotes an association, indicating a link between two classes (e.g., Class01 contains a reference to Class02 or vice versa, or both).
+-- **Line** denotes an **association**, indicating a link between two classes (e.g., Class01 contains a reference to Class02 or vice versa, or both).

---|> signifies inheritance, showing that one class is a subclass of another (e.g., Class05 inherits from Class06).
+--|> **Open ended arrow** signifies **inheritance**, showing that one class is a subclass of another (e.g., Class05 inherits from Class06).
 NOTE that the arrow direction is towards generalization i.e. to parent class.

-<|.. indicates realization, typically used when a class implements an interface or abstract class (e.g., Class08 realizes Class07).
+<|.. **Open ended dotted line arrow** indicates **realization**, typically used when a class implements an interface or abstract class (e.g., Class08 realizes Class07).

-*-- represents composition, a strong form of association with a strong lifecycle dependency (e.g., Class09 creates a list (or any collection) of many instances of Class10, and all instances are deleted when container class09 is deleted).
+*-- **Filled rectangle** ended line represents **composition**, a strong form of association with a strong lifecycle dependency (e.g., Class09 creates a list (or any collection) of many instances of Class10, and all instances are deleted when container class09 is deleted).

-o-- denotes aggregation, a form of association that represents a "has-a" relationship with a weaker lifecycle dependency (e.g., Class11 has a collection of many instances of Class12, but those instances continue to exist even after container class11 is deleted).
+o-- **Open rectangle** ended line denotes **aggregation**, a form of association that represents a "has-a" relationship with a weaker lifecycle dependency (e.g., Class11 has a collection of many instances of Class12, and those instances continue to exist even after container class11 is deleted).

 ## Example

+Employee class is inherited from Person class (inherited attributes and methods are never shown).
+A Department can contain multiple Employees.
+Aggregate association between Employees and Department indicates that employment does not necessarily end in case the department is closed.

 ```mermaid
 classDiagram